Table of Contents

 The concept of the alliance originated in July 2019 when Prime Minister Modi proposed the idea of a global coalition to combat poaching and illegal wildlife trade in Asia on International Tiger Day.
 The formation of the International Big Cat Alliance demonstrates a firm commitment to the principles of this initiative.

 The main aim of the alliance is to engage with 97 range countries that encompass the natural habitats of these big cats.
 Through enhanced global cooperation and joint efforts, the IBCA seeks to conserve and protect these wild denizens, thereby ensuring their long-term survival and well-being.
-The alliance is expected to mobilize financial and technical resources to support the conservation of the entire ecosystem associated with big cats, amplifying their conservation impact.
+The alliance is expected to mobilise financial and technical resources to support the conservation of the entire ecosystem associated with big cats, amplifying their conservation impact.

 International Big Cat Alliance Members